It’s Official—This is the Best Temperature To Set Your Thermostat in Summer

 Adjusting Your Internal Thermostat

 Seventy-eight degrees may be the best thermostat setting for your energy bill, but it may feel uncomfortably warm to some people.
-Factors depend on the location of the home, how much direct sunlight the house gets and how well insulated it is.
+Mitigating factors include the location of the home, how much direct sunlight the house gets and how well insulated it is.
 If you or other members of your household feel 25 C (78 F) is still too high, here are some tips for staying cool:

 - Wear lightweight, loose-fitting clothing.